andrew4779/Blog/README.md

 # FINE BLOG

 ## Author
-Maxwel5, currentlry studying software development to implement programming skills
+Andrew kimani, currentlry studying software development to implement programming skills

 ## Installation
 Into the application:
-* Open terminal and key in:'https://github.com/Maxwel5/my-blog.git'
+* Open terminal and key in:''
-* Open folder using 'cd my-blog'
-* Run this command './manage.py runserver'
+* Run this command './manage.py server'
-* For editing write 'code .' or 'atom .'

 ## Requests Procedure
 Below are the necessity to achieve the full functionality of the project:
-* Python v 3.6
+* Python v 3.8
 * Install Flask
 * Use pip to install
 * virtualenv
 * create database
 * install flask-migrate
 * Use visual studio editor
-* Link:

 ## Terminologies used
-* python3.6
+* python3.8
 * flask
-* html
-* bootstrap

 ## User Expectations
 A user should view the blog posts on the site